Pomegranate (1 piece) and Apple (1 piece)

 How to consume Apple, Pomegranate without glucose spikes

-Consume apples and pomegranates with a source of protein or healthy fats, such as a handful of almonds, a slice of cheese, or a dollop of Greek yogurt.
-This can help slow down the absorption of sugars.
+Combine apples and pomegranates with a source of protein, such as a handful of almonds or a small serving of Greek yogurt, to help slow down sugar absorption.

 Stay Hydrated